micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/nsh_usb/index.md

 ```
 ## Flash the firmware

-Now is ready to upload the firmware to the board.
-Connect the JTAG flasher device to the board and the mini USB cable to the USB-OTG2 port.
-Like on the down below image.
+Now you're ready to upload the firmware to the board.
+Connect the JTAG flasher device to the board and the mini USB cable to the USB-OTG2 port like in the image below.
 ![](images/olimex_nsh_usb.jpg)

 Now flash the board by typing the next command: